Instructor: Tim Chumley

 Attendance: When healthy, I expect everyone to come to each class ready to do math.
 This means that you should bring paper, pens, pencils, and other equipment that you may need.
 Before each class please prepare by doing any assigned reading and suggested problems.
 Please expect to talk in small groups as well as in class discussions.
 Activities may involve worksheets and informal presentations that will be designed to contribute significantly to our learning.

-Participation: Besides attending class and doing homework, I encourage everyone to participate actively and frequently since it makes such a difference in your learning.
-I suggest asking and answering questions during lecture and on our discussion board, working in groups in and out of class, coming to office hours, responding to feedback surveys, and keeping in touch with me and your classmates.
+Participation: Besides attending class and doing homework, I would like everyone to participate actively and frequently since it makes such a difference in your learning.
+I suggest asking and answering questions during lecture and on our online discussion board, working in groups in and out of class, coming to office hours, responding to feedback surveys, and keeping in touch with me and your classmates.

-Exams: There will be a midterm exam and a final exam.
+Exams: There will be two midterm exams and a final exam.

 Late work, makeups: In general, I ask you to turn homework in by the deadlines and take exams on time because it helps you keep up with the class and it helps me to stay organized.
-However, I nearly universally say yes to short extensions if you ask.
-Please just get in touch as soon as possible and suggest how long you think you’ll need.
+However, I nearly universally say yes to short extensions on initial (ie. non-redo) submissions of homework if you ask.
+Please just get in touch as soon as possible and suggest how long you think you’ll need (one day, for example, is reasonable).
 The only caveat is that you’ll get less time to submit redos on late work since redo deadlines are firm.
-We’ll need to have a longer conversation and make detailed plans if you go through an extended absence or missed deadlines start to pile up, but my goal is to help anyone who falls behind.
+If you miss a quiz or exam, please get in touch as soon as possible.
+We’ll need to have a longer conversation and make detailed plans if you go through an extended absence or missed deadlines or assessments start to pile up, but my goal is to help anyone who falls behind.

 Getting help: Here are some of the resources that will be available: